rgurve/COVID-X-Ray-Diagnosis/README.md

 2. Dataset has been taken from various sources, but mostly from github

-Total images : 6432
+Total images : 6432 images belonging to 3 classes.

-Training images:
+Training images:  5144 images belonging to 3 classes.

+Test images : 1288 images belonging to 3 classes.